pykao/CT2MNI152/README.md

 The input CT scan MUST be in .nii.gz file format.

+- For data format converting tool, you are able to use [c3d](http://www.itksnap.org/pmwiki/pmwiki.php?n=Downloads.C3D) from ITK

+- For converting DICOM to NIFTI, you are able to use [dcm2nii](http://www.cabiatl.com/mricro/mricron/dcm2nii.html)

 Reference Paper:

 Kuijf, Hugo J., et al. "[Registration of brain CT images to an MRI template for the purpose of lesion-symptom mapping.](https://link.springer.com/content/pdf/10.1007%2F978-3-319-02126-3_12.pdf)" International Workshop on Multimodal Brain Image Analysis.
 Springer, Cham, 2013.